Stick it to the Flu® - State Health Plan FAQs

 - Why can't all pharmacists give flu shots?

 In order for the shot to be covered, it must be given by an immunizing pharmacist in the Blue Cross NC network.
 They will only give flu shots to members ages 14 and older.
 To find an in-network immunizing pharmacist, visit Find a doctor and verify the ZIP code for your search.
-Begin typing "Pharmacist" into the search box and under Specialties, select "Pharmacist (Flu & Other Limited Injections) -Convenience Care (Facilities)".
+Begin typing "Pharmacist" into the search box, select "Pharmacist (Flu & Other Limited Injections)".

 - Will my flu shot be covered if I go to an out-of-network doctor?